cunger/lab/nuclei/README.md

 **Questions:**

-* If the half-life is in seconds, is the decay constant indeed the probability of being decayed after delta t of one second?
+* decay constant -> probability (cf. https://physics.stackexchange.com/a/92285)
+* What is "Beta + neutron" decay in the nuclide chart?

 ## TODO